Skip to content

 Project

-The project creates a cross-border group of energy engineers and experts in the Czech Republic and Germany.
-One key good practice from Germany to be implemented in the Czech Republic is the “Energy Efficiency Network” (EEN).
+The project created a cross-border group of energy engineers and experts in the Czech Republic and Germany.
+One key good practice from Germany which was implemented in the Czech Republic during the project is the “Energy Efficiency Network” (EEN).
 ENNs connect Energy Services Companies (ESCOs), energy experts and public buildings managers.
 They thus make the process of preparing, submitting and performing energy saving projects more efficient.
-To make these advantages available to Czech municipalities, the project establishes a pilot EEN in the Czech Republic.
-By sharing the EEN concept with other municipalities and public entities, the project supports the Czech Republic’s transition towards municipal energy efficiency.
+To make these advantages available to Czech municipalities, the project established a pilot EEN in the Czech Republic.
+By sharing the EEN concept with other municipalities and public entities, the project supported the Czech Republic’s transition towards municipal energy efficiency.

 More about this project